Tarrasch/ravens-test/README.markdown

 ## Solution Overview

 In project 2, a figure was a list of subfigures and each subfigure contained *properties* with *values*.
-In pseudocode:
+In pseudo code:

     rep = read_rep('rep.yaml')
     answer = solve(rep)

 My approach to project 3 is to create `rep` from the images.
-In pseudocode:
+In pseudo
+code:

     vis_rep = read_vis_rep('rep.png')
     rep = vis_rep_to_rep(vis_rep)